There are far better things ahead than any we leave behind.

 How To Prepare For A New Year

-I start by going through my things and cleaning out what no longer serves me.
+When I do a deep clean, I start by going through my things and cleaning out what no longer serves me.
 If you’ve seen Tidying Up with Marie Kondo on Netflix then you know what I’m talking about.
+A clean home is a happy home.

 After, I’ve cleaned out the things that no longer serve me.
 I organize the remaining items that I’ve decided to keep.
 Next, I put the items I’ve cleaned out into one of three piles: trash, donate, and or sell.
 I throw away the things that need to be trashed.
 Donate items that are still in good condition to charity.
 Then sell anything of value.